ollieyzhang/ollieyzhang.github.io/_projects/projects-4.md

 ---
 title: "Representing Robot Geometry as Distance Fields: Applications to Whole-body Manipulation"
 excerpt: "This project represents a serial robot arms with Signed Distance Functions (SDF) with kinematic chain awareness.
-This differentiaable implicit representation enables efficient minimal distance and gradient query, which thus facilitate the design of dual-arm self-collision avoidance and whole-arm lifting big and bulky objects.
+This differentiaable implicit representation enables efficient minimal distance and gradient query, which thus facilitates the design of dual-arm self-collision avoidance and whole-arm lifting big and bulky objects.
 I am mainly invovled in the dual-arm self-collision section."
 collection: projects
 ---

-<!DOCTYPE html>
 <html lang="en">
 <head>
     <meta charset="UTF-8">